 When a U.S. permanent resident files a Form I-130 petition for an unmarried son or daughter under age 21, it gets classified as a family preference category.
 There will likely be a wait for a green card.

-However, once the son or daughter gets married, the relationship is no longer eligible for a green card.
+However, once the son or daughter gets married, the relationship no longer qualifies for a green card.
 There is no visa category for married children of permanent residents.
 If an unmarried son or daughter of a permanent resident married before the permanent resident becomes a U.S. citizen, USCIS will automatically revoke any petition filed for that son or daughter.